dmitriykuptsov/vpn_over_tls/README.md

 file (currently it is 94.237.31.77, but you have to change it to an IP address of your own server (on server machine you can check the IP address either from administrative page, like it is offered in UpCloud or DigitalOcean, or by issuing ifconfig command))

+One, probably, needs to also modify the IP address of default gateway.
+Currently it is set to 10.0.2.2, but it needs to be the default route of your network.

-You can also generate password for your user.
+Finally, you need to generate password for your user.
 To do so, do the following (replace the user test password with your own password):
 ```
 $ cd vpt_over_ssl/src
 $ python3 tools/gen.py test